TuxVinyards/qqX/README.md

   You must be able to type `quickemu` at a command prompt and get the quickemu usage screen.

 - Download qqX.
 The latest release is available [here](https://github.com/TuxVinyards/qqX/releases/latest).
-You can also make your first download via the **code/clone** button.
-The 'dev' branch may newer and may have the very latest tweaks and bug fixes too ...
+You can also download via the **code/clone** button.
+The 'dev' branch may be newer and may have the very latest tweaks and bug fixes too ...

   No other software, support structures or dependencies are needed.

-Installing qqX will give you new display modes, utilities, optimizers and tools that can be used on any setup that you have already created.

 See the Wiki for [more details](https://github.com/TuxVinyards/qqX/wiki)